JetBrains/amper/docs/Documentation.md

 ### Multi-platform dependencies

-When you use a Kotlin Multiplatform library, its platforms-specific parts are automatically configured for each Module platform.
+When you use a Kotlin Multiplatform library, its platforms-specific parts are automatically configured for each module platform.

 Example:
-To add a [KmLogging library](https://github.com/LighthouseGames/KmLogging) to a multi-platform Module, simply write
+To add a [KmLogging library](https://github.com/LighthouseGames/KmLogging) to a multi-platform module, simply write

 ```yaml
 product: